What are CMIP3 and CMIP5?

-The Intergovernmental Panel on Climate Change (IPCC) gathers and reviews global climate models as part of the international climate change Assessment Reports.
-The ensemble of the models are called the Climate Model Intercomparison Project (CMIP).
+The Intergovernmental Panel on Climate Change (IPCC) gathers and reviews global climate models (GCMs) as part of the international climate change Assessment Reports (AR).
+The ensemble of the models is called the Climate Model Intercomparison Project (CMIP).

 - CMIP3 is the model ensemble for the IPCC’s Fourth Assessment Report (AR4) and was released in 2010.

-The CMIP5 and CMIP3 datasets each contain output from a large number of GCMs.
+The CMIP3 and CMIP5 datasets each contain output from a large number of GCMs.
 CMIP5 contains more models than CMIP3 and the CMIP5 models are more advanced.

-Both the CMIP5 and CMIP3 GCMs have been used to generate projections of future climate conditions across the globe.
+Both the CMIP3 and CMIP5 GCMs have been used to generate projections of future climate conditions across the globe.
 A direct comparison between the projections from the two datasets is not possible, as they use different scenarios describing the amount of greenhouse gas in the atmosphere in the future.
-CMIP5 uses Representative Concentration Pathways, whereas CMIP3 uses scenarios from the Intergovernmental Panel on Climate Change’s (IPCC) Special Report on Emissions Scenarios.
-For more information see Emissions Scenarios).
+CMIP5 uses Representative Concentration Pathways, whereas CMIP3 uses scenarios from the IPCC's Special Report on Emissions Scenarios.
+For more information see Emissions Scenarios.

 The IPCC’s Fifth Assessment Report (AR5) is based primarily on results from the CMIP5 modelling using RCPs, but it also uses results from the CMIP3 modelling.
 The IPCC notes that, for both large-scale climate patterns and the magnitudes of climate change, there is overall consistency between the projections based on CMIP3 and CMIP5.
 Differences in global temperature projections are largely attributable to a change in scenarios.1